offbyfour/Toroid_Coil_Winder/README.md

 <img src="https://github.com/offbyfour/DC_Supply_5p5kW/assets/124545095/4eff57e3-ac06-48fe-8114-b59e78c0e51f" width="475" height="125" />

 Right now this project is in the design stage.
-If you would like to contribute in any way feel free to make a pull request or email me at zero.offbyfour@gmail.com
+If you would like to contribute in any way feel free to create an issue or pull request.

 ## Sources